Muhammadfarasain34987/AI-ML-Internship-Tasks/README.md

 # AI-ML-Internship-Tasks
 This repository contains the three projects I completed during my AI/ML internship.
-Each project was focused on learning basic machine learning steps from exploring data to training models and checking accuracy.
+Each project was focused on learning machine learning steps from exploring data to training models and checking accuracy.

 1. Task Objective

 The main goal of these tasks was to understand how to load datasets explore them visualize important patterns, train machine learning models and evaluate their performance in a simple and clear way.

-2. Datasets Used
+3. Datasets Used

 House Price Prediction: A housing dataset with features like rooms, area, and location to predict house prices.